-They are allocated 1 day a week to manage SEND provision.

-We have a team of 13 teaching assistants who receive training on a regular basis.
-5.10 Evaluating the effectiveness of SEND provision We evaluate the effectiveness of provision for pupils with SEND by: - Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions half termly
+We have a team of 13 Teaching Assistants including a number of 1:1 Teaching Assistants and 4 Nursery Nurses who receive training on a regular basis.

+5.10 Evaluating the effectiveness of SEND provision

+We evaluate the effectiveness of provision for pupils with SEND by:

+- Reviewing pupils' individual progress towards their goals each term via their IEP - Reviewing the impact of interventions half termly - Data and IEP monitoring by the SENDCo - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans.

-- Monitoring by the SENDCo - Using provision maps to measure progress - Holding annual reviews for pupils with statements of SEND or EHC plans.
-5.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND All our extra-curricular activities and school visits are available to all our pupils, including our before and after school clubs.
+5.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

+All our extra-curricular activities and school visits are available to all our pupils, including our before and after school clubs.

 All pupils are encouraged to take part in sports day and special workshops.

 No pupil is ever excluded from taking part in these activities because of their SEND or disability.

 We have a zero-tolerance approach to bullying.

-5.12 Working with other agencies and Parents/Carers The school can request support and advice from outside agencies for any child that a class teacher is concerned about.
-Parents/carers are always informed of involvement with outside agencies as parental consent is required. - If required the Inclusion and Intervention Team become involved to offer advice, materials or support teachers and teaching assistants in relevant training associated with the individual need.
+5.12 Working with other agencies and Parents/Carers

+The school can request support and advice from outside agencies for any child that a class teacher is concerned about.
+Parents/carers are always informed of involvement with outside agencies as parental consent is required.

+The following outside agencies may be involved:

+- If required, the Inclusion and Intervention Team become involved to offer advice, resources, or to support teachers and teaching assistants in relevant training associated with the individual's need.
 For children with an EHCP, the Inclusion and Intervention Team are called upon at various points to offer advice and support. - Speech and Language Therapy Services provide support to children with speech, language or communication difficulties.
 They can be contacted by the SENDCo if needed, to discuss possible interventions and support.
-Children who attend the nursery class are required to attend drop in clinics at Milton Keynes Hospital with parents/carers. - Physiotherapy and Occupational Therapy are provided by Health Services when supported by an EHCP.
-Parents can request assessments through their GP. - The Educational Psychology Team can be bought in as and when needed, at a cost of £540 per day.
+Children who attend the nursery class are required to attend drop-in clinics at Milton Keynes Hospital with parents/carers. - Physiotherapy and Occupational Therapy are provided by Health Services when supported by an EHCP.
+Parents can request assessments through their GP. - The Educational Psychology Team offer an hour online consultation free of charge, or they can be bought in as and when needed, at a cost of £540 per day.
 However, if school requests an EHCP for a child, they will become involved as part of the process.

-Parent and School Partnership • Barleyhurst Park Primary School firmly believes in developing a strong partnership with parents/carers and that this will enable children with SEND to achieve their potential.
+Parent and School Partnership:

+• Barleyhurst Park Primary School firmly believes in developing a strong partnership with parents/carers and that this will enable children with SEND to achieve their potential.
 The school recognises that parents/carers have a unique overview of the child's needs and how best to support them, and that this gives them a key role in the partnership.

-5.13 Complaints about SEND provision Complaints about SEND provision in our school should be made to the SENDCo in the first instance.
+5.13 Complaints about SEND provision

+Complaints about SEND provision in our school should be made to the SENDCo in the first instance.
 They will then be referred to the school's complaints policy.

 The parents/carers of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.

 They can make a claim about alleged discrimination regarding:

-- Exclusions - Provision of education and associated services - Making reasonable adjustments, including the provision of auxiliary aids and services 6.
-Monitoring arrangements This policy and information report will be reviewed annually.
+- Exclusions - Provision of education and associated services - Making reasonable adjustments, including the provision of auxiliary aids and services.

+6. Monitoring arrangements

+This policy and information report will be reviewed annually.
 It will also be updated if any changes to the information are made during the year.

 It will be approved by the Governing Board.